-Click-on Screens have been meticulously designed with minimal fixings to provide a clean, linear, 360-degree screen product.
+Click-on Screens have been meticulously designed to provide a clean, linear, 360-degree screening product.
 Unmatched elsewhere within the market, the open batten system can be crafted from either timber or aluminium as a balustrade infill or free-standing screen.

 Back Mount Connection

 Click-on Screens consist of mounting tracks, clips and timber or aluminium battens.
 The clip base comes factory fitted to the mounting track at the specified spacing.

 The Click-on connection features a button fixed to the back or ends of the batten, which clicks securely into engagement in the clip base.

 Site variation and building and thermal movement are factored into the design, with the top bracket fixed into place and lower brackets able to slide.
 The rail design makes for easy fixing to any substrate while giving the installer up to 10mm of in/out adjustment.

 Our system is extremely versatile and can be used in a variety of applications.

 - What is the difference between Click-on Battens and Click-on Screens?